ravi-kumar7/documentation/docs/bank-connect/react.md

 </template>
 </CodeSwitcher>

-## Adding the Bank Connect Component
+## Adding the BankConnect Component

 Once the dependency is added.
-You can use a bank connect view anywhere in your component.
+You can use a BankConnect view anywhere in your component.
 Since the SDK opens a modal it is recommended to add it to the top hierarchy of you View.

 ```js
 <FinBoxBankConnect